EnderdracheLP/ClockMod/rl-notes.md

 - Option to change Clock Color, (unless rainbowify is on).
 - Option to choose between the Clock being at the Top or the Bottom.
 - Option to hide the Clock in replays.
+- NEW: Option to switch between 4 clock types.
+  - Current Time (default).
+  - Session Time (time since you started playing).
+  - Stopwatch1 (start/pause and reset using the buttons).
+  - Stopwatch2 (start/pause and reset using the buttons).

 __**Changelog:**__
 - Update to 1.40.8_7379
 - Added new clock types
 - Added session time tracking.
 - Added stopwatch functionality.
+- Added Button into Main Menu for quick access to mod settings.

 **Special Thanks To:**
 - Furzz who added the session time and stopwatch into the mod.